sdownin/bayes-game/README.md

 Dowing, S., and Kang, J.S.
 (2016)

-This mini-repo code for the manuscript to be submitted to Management Science.
+This mini-repo contains code for the manuscript to be submitted to Management Science.